noumanimpra/Home-Automation-System-Telegram/README.md

-# Deneyap-Kart-Home-Automation-
+# Home-Automation-System-Telegram
-ESP32 based Deneyap Kart Home automation system.
+ESP32 based Deneyap Kart Home automation system & Telegram Bot.
 ----

 #### This system uses the data sets which are coming from various sensors of deneyapkart like temprature, soil, rain, PIR eg. via i2c protocol.  <br>